ajhager/copycat/README.txt

 Status
 ------

+12/04/09
+Enough is working for bonds and groups to be successfully built with work on Correspondences coming along.
+On some seeds, the program successfully runs to completion (running an AnswerBuilder codelet), although the answers aren't accurate yet.
+Last major update had at most 12 of 25 codelet types possibly running, and now it is more like 20 of 25.
+Work on providing accuracy continues.

 11/29/09
 The original copycat source code has been checked into the mmcat folder.
 I have started a function by function accuracy audit marked by the commit